fa2k/raredisease-configs/README.md

 General config files for running raredisease pipeline (in /tsd/p164/data/durable/raredisease/medGenConfigs):

-* process-overrides.conf: Fine-tuning of resource allocations, and customisations/work-arounds that apply for all environments.
+* `process-overrides.conf`: Fine-tuning of resource allocations, and customisations/work-arounds that apply for all environments.
-* tsd-settings.conf: TSD Cluster options
+* `tsd-settings.conf`: TSD Cluster options
-* *xxx*-settings.conf: Options for running on other systems (for development and testing)
+* `xxx-settings.conf`: Options for running on other systems (for development and testing)
-* grch38-params.yaml: Pipeline configuration and reference data options
+* `grch38-params.yaml`: Pipeline configuration and reference data options

 # Reference data